New Hampshire Alimony Law

 If you are considering a divorce or would like to know more about filing a request for alimony, contact our office right away.
 Alimony is not a guarantee in New Hampshire, it is up to the court to decide what is fair for both parties.
 Having an experienced family law and divorce attorney on your side is a great way to make sure you get the results that you want.

-Attorney Amy Connelly handles all types of divorce cases and focuses on collaborative divorce and conflict resolution.
+Attorney Katharine Phinney handles all types of divorce cases and focuses on collaborative divorce and conflict resolution.
 An alimony request must be filed in a limited period of time so make sure you contact an attorney right away.